kampfwuffi/Sovol-SV08-Optimized-Macros/README.md

 > [!TIP]
 >- Optionally you can uncomment some gcode options if hardware installed (like Neopixel Nozzle LED, chamber fan, etc) -> Search for _"uncomment"_ in gcode to see and unlock the options.
 It is already preconfigured but not active.
->- I recommend to upgrade your SV08 with this mod to avoid nozzle cleaning blobs and other residuals getting into the Z-belt mechanics: https://www.printables.com/model/1257347-sovol-sv08-z-belt-cover
->- To fix your bed (TACO SHAPE) do this fix: https://www.printables.com/model/1073040-sovol-sv08-taco-bed-fix Heat soaking and other voodoo is no solution, this taco bed fix (metal spacers in the center between bed and printer base plate) eliminates the root cause for bad first layers.
-The bed sinks down when heated because it is not supported in the center.
->- For PETG prints use the smooth side of the PEI plate.
-PETG sticks too much on coarse side.

 ## **STEP 1: ORCA SETTINGS Machine start G-Code:**